 Similar to other commercial websites, our websites utilise a standard technology to collect information about how our website is used by individual computers connected to the internet.

 This information is gathered through "Cookies".
 Cookies are small files of letters and numbers that we put on your computer's hard drive.
+Cookies may collect personal information about you.
 These small files allow us to distinguish you from other users of our website, monitor website traffic and to personalise the content of the site for you.
 This ultimately helps us provide you with a good experience when you browse our websites and improve the content of our marketing and allows us to improve our site going forward.

 Please note however that Cookies cannot retrieve any personal data from your hard drive or pass on computer viruses.